A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Introduction

 With the ubiquity of smartphones and the growing market of smart fitness devices, the RoR principle has been applied to new nonclinical settings for SpO$_2$ measurement.
 Apple Watch Series 6 has blood oxygen measurement functionality, and it requires skin contact with the watch neither too tight nor too loose for the best results~\cite{applespo2}.
 The recent scientific literature also explored methods for SpO$_2$ estimation using a smartphone.
-These methods require a user to use his/her fingertip to cover an optical sensor (a built-in camera or a dedicated sensor) and a nearby light source (a built-in flashlight or purposely designated lights) to capture the reemitted light from the illuminated tissue~\cite{scully2011physiological, lu2015prototype, ding2018measuring, bui2020smartphone, tayfur2019reliability}.
-The aforementioned SpO$_2$ estimation methods based on smartphone and smartwatch are contact-based.
-It is sensitive to motion, and may irritate sensitive skin or cause a sense of burning from the heat built up if the fingertip is in contact with the flashlight on for an extended period of time.
+These methods require a user to use his/her fingertip to cover an optical sensor and a nearby light source to capture the reemitted light from the illuminated tissue~\cite{scully2011physiological, lu2015prototype, ding2018measuring, bui2020smartphone, tayfur2019reliability}.
+The aforementioned SpO$_2$ estimation methods based on smartphone and smartwatch are contact-based. {It can easily spread germs or diseases if shared among multiple persons,} and may irritate sensitive skin or cause a sense of burning from the heat built up if {a} fingertip is in contact with the flashlight for an extended period of time.

 Researchers have recently investigated measuring the saturation of blood oxygen by means of contactless techniques~\cite{kong2013non, van2016new, guazzi2015non, van2019data}.
 These methods typically acquire a user’s face video under ambient light with CCD cameras to estimate SpO$_2$ from pulsatile information of monochromatic wavelengths.
 Shao~{et~al.}~\cite{shao2015noncontact} also use a facial video-based method to monitor SpO$_2$ that is implemented using a CMOS camera with a light source alternating at two different wavelengths.
 Tsai~{et~al.}~\cite{tsai2016no} acquire hand images with CCD cameras under two monochromatic lights to analyze SpO$_2$ from the reflective intensity of the shallow skin tissue.
 These contactless methods can provide alternatives of contact-based SpO$_2$ measurements for individuals with finger injuries or nail polish~\cite{cote1988effect, yont2014effect}, for whom the traditional pulse oximeters may be inaccurate.
 However, the setups used in the abovementioned studies are expensive and not common for daily use.